ZorgeR/Generall.AI/README.md

 - **🖼️ Image Analysis**: Describe and analyze images using state-of-the-art vision models
 - **📸 Multiple Photo Processing**: Analyze multiple images simultaneously to describe, compare differences, and redraw content
 - **🎨 Image Generation**: Create new images based on text descriptions or modifications of existing images
+  - **🔄 Generate with DALL-E 3**: Create single images with OpenAI's DALL-E 3 model
+  - **✨ Multimodal Generation with Gemini**: Generate stories with matching images using Google's Gemini model
+  - **🖌️ Image-to-Image Transformation**: Edit and transform existing images with powerful AI editing capabilities
 - **📄 Document Processing**: Extract and analyze content from PDFs and other documents with deep understanding of the content
 - **⏰ Reminder System**: Create and manage reminders with natural language processing for both specific times and contextual events
 - **📅 Task Scheduling**: Schedule tasks to execute based on specific times or event triggers like "after a match ends"